ibexa/documentation-user/docs/pim/work_with_product_assets.md

 ![Adding assets to a product](img/product_assets.png)

 You can assign assets to product variants by placing them in a collection.
-A collection corresponds to specific values of attributes and is assigned to the variant or variants that have these attribute values.
+A collection corresponds to specific values of attributes and is automatically assigned to the variant or variants that have these attribute values.

 For example, a "desk" product can have multiple images as assets.